 Faulkes Telescope Team

 Sarah started work with the Faulkes Telescope Project (FTP) in January 2005 after completing her PhD in Astronomy, which involved looking for dwarf galaxies in different parts of the Universe.
 Sarah is currently the Director of Education for the FTP and has produced many of the educational resources for the project.
 She is responsible for the development of the FT website and online training programmes (http://resources.faulkes-telescope.com)aswell as managing the teacher training programmes for FTP, both face-to-face and online, in the UK and overseas.
-In addition, Sarah is the UK European Hands-On Universe representative, and project representative for the EU-funded Comenius Teacher Training and Radio Astronomy programmes.
-Sarah is also involved in undergraduate teaching at the University of Glamorgan, UK, and regularly teaches Astronomy to local high school students.
+In addition, Sarah is the UK European Hands-On Universe representative, and was the project representative for the EU-funded Comenius Teacher Training and Radio Astronomy programmes.
+Sarah is based at Swansea University where she is a senior lecturer driving the inclusivity, learner support and widening participation agenda in the College of Science.

 Alison Tripp - Project Administrator

 Alison started work for the FT Project in November 2006 as the Project Administrator.
 However, Alison has been working with FT team members for much longer than that as she previously worked in the Physics & Astronomy School Office at Cardiff University where the project was previously based.

 Alison has also worked in the University Business School and has extensive experience working in educational environments having worked in schools as an assistant teacher and as a swimming instructor in a local Club.